Need ideas to boost morale for your remote team? Try one of these virtual team-building activities during your next video conference call.

 Virtual team building is no different from regular team building, except all interaction is done through technology or over video chat.
 Instead of any physical collaboration, teams have fun together and learn about one another through virtual conversations and activities.
 The exercises focus on employees' feelings, interests and communication, which helps build enthusiasm and camaraderie among remote workers.

-There are plenty of icebreakers and fun exercises you can use to connect your staff.
 Incorporating a team-building activity or game into the weekly work schedule can improve communication among employees, which can help your staff reach company goals.
 Here are 11 remote team-building activities to try.